 Current Year 11 students at the Academy achieving the minimum academic entry criteria are able to transfer to Year 12 to study at advanced level, if they wish.
-Students are to complete and submit an internal application form by the required date, before the end of Year 11.
+Students are to complete and submit an internal application form on-line through the Academy website by the required date, before the end of Year 11.
 Further details can be found on the Ashmole Academy's website.